DebaChakIBM/PagedCarouselAnimations/README.md

   Once added, developer can access the paging carousel by implementing the `PagedCarouselWrapper` class onto their View.

+  The PagedCarouselWrapper requires the following args: -

-  The code is as follows `PagedCarouselWrapper(contentCellArray: [{`provide your custom swiftUI views here, collated in an array form`}].
+  - `contentCellArray: `provide your custom swiftUI views here, collated in an array form.
-                                 horizontalSectionInset: {`provide the horizontal section inset for your carousel`} ,
+  - `horizontalSectionInset:` provide the horizontal section inset for your carousel
-                                 verticalSectionInset: {`provide the vertical section inset for your carousel`} ,****,
+  - `verticalSectionInset:` provide the vertical section inset for your carousel
-                                 lineSpacing: {`provide the line spacing for your cells.
-For horizontal collectionView, the lineSpacing works for interItemSpacing`} ,)`
+  - `lineSpacing: `provide the line spacing for your cells.
+For horizontal collectionView, the lineSpacing works for interItemSpacing

+    All of these are mandatory variables

   The swipeEventHandler is an optional variable and can be used or not The sample of this addition can be viewed in `ContentView.swift` file